ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/archive/index_complete.md

 2. **Phase 2: Visual Representation** - Visual pipeline editing and cross-UI integration.
 3. **Phase 3: Advanced Natural Language** - Sophisticated domain understanding and complex pipeline support.
 4. **Phase 4: Ecosystem Integration** - Full integration with SciDK ecosystem and external tools.

-## Future Roadmaps

-The following roadmaps represent important strategic directions for the Science Data Kit but have been temporarily deprioritized to focus on fundamental frontend/backend integration work and user experience optimization.
-These roadmaps have been moved to the `future/` directory and will be revisited after the completion of the Design/UX phase and Repository Reorganization roadmap.

 ### Knowledge Graph Documentation System